konradgrutz/MelBrainSys_networks/readme.md

 jupyter notebook --port=9000 --no-browser
 ```

-  - on your local machine where you edit the notebooks in a internet browser:
+  - on your local machine where you edit the notebooks in an internet browser:

 ```
 ssh -N -L 9000:localhost:9000 userlogin@server.com